david672orford/tech-for-teaching/software/index.md

 * [Krita](https://krita.org/) --
 	While Pinta is primarily for editing photographs, Krita is primarily for drawing and painting.
 	It has numerous brushes which can be used with a mouse or a drawing tablet.
-	Has vector graphics layers which can be loaded from SVG files and saved to them.
+	Has vector graphics layers which can be loaded from and saved to SVG files.
 	Vector shapes can be copied between Krita and Inkscape.
-	Can be used to draw animation, though there is no automatic tweening.
+	Has provisions for frame-by-frame animation of raster (but not vector) layers.
 * [Imagemagick](https://www.imagemagick.org) --
 	If you need to convert one or two images, you can use one of the raster graphics editors described above.
 But if you are processing hundreds